masc-ucsc/livehd/README.md

 ![LiveHD overall flow](./docs/livehd.svg)

-## Available projects to improve LiveHD
+## Contribute to improve LiveHD
 There is a list of available [projects.md](docs/projects.md) to further improve LiveHD.
+If you want to contribute or seek for MS/undergraduate thesis projects, please contact renau@ucsc.edu to query about them.

 ## Building